 Xecs Call 2 Timeline

 Project Outlines must be submitted by 23 February 2023 in the Project Zone.

 Full Project Proposals must be submitted by 25 May 2023, 17:00 CEST in the Project Zone.

 For the 2022 Xecs Call, projects can be submitted in all areas of the ECS-SRIA.
 However, as some countries have specific priorities in terms of funding criteria, project managers and partners are strongly urged to review their Project Ideas with the Public Authorities concerned at an early stage to ensure that there is close alignment between the project goal and national priorities.

-Your participation in Xecs will flow through 4 phases:
+Your participation in Xecs will flow through 4 steps:

-- Phase 3 - Project Submission and Evaluation
+- Step 3 - Project Submission and Evaluation

 Project Idea Development